PaddlePaddle/PaddleX/deploy/hps/README_en.md

 comments: true
 ---

-# PaddleX High Stability Service Deployment
+# PaddleX High Stability Serving

-This project provides a high-stability, service-oriented deployment solution, consisting of two main components: `server_env` and `sdk`.`server_env` is responsible for building multiple Docker images that include Triton Inference Server, providing the runtime environment for pipeline servers.`sdk` is used to package the pipeline SDK, including both server and client code for various model pipelines.As shown in the following figure:
+This project provides a high-stability serving solution, consisting of two main components: `server_env` and `sdk`.`server_env` is responsible for building multiple Docker images that include Triton Inference Server, providing the runtime environment for pipeline servers.`sdk` is used to package the pipeline SDK, including both server and client code for various model pipelines.As shown in the following figure:

 <img src="https://github.com/cuicheng01/PaddleX_doc_images/blob/main/images/hps/hps_workflow_en.png?raw=true"/>